Register a Foreign Business

-Foreign Trade Names & General Partnerships Doing Business in Vermont
+Foreign Trade Names (i.e. Assumed, Fictitious, or Doing Business As (DBA) Names) & General Partnerships Doing Business in Vermont

 Under Vermont Law, there is no distinction between domestic and foreign trade names or general partnerships.
-If you do business in another state as a trade name, fictitious name, alternate name, or DBA, and would like to do business in Vermont, you simply register as a new trade name (DBA) or general partnership with the state of Vermont.
+If you do business in another state as a trade name, assumed name, fictitious name, alternate name, or DBA, and would like to do business in Vermont, you simply register with this office as a Vermont trade name (DBA) or general partnership.